uptechteam/ios-cookbook/4-1-redux.md

 }
 ```

-Unforunately, the carrying functions syntax looks ugly to me.
-So if you want to simplify it a bit, you can implement your own helper function, e.g.
+Unfortunately, the currying functions syntax looks a bit off.
+So if you want (like me) to simplify it a bit, you can implement your own helper function, e.g.

 ```swift
 makeMiddleware { dispatch, getState, next, action in ... }